 Hurricane Harbor, the outdoor water park located next to Six Flags Great Adventure in Jackson, New Jersey, is loaded with water slides and other rides.
 It's a great place to find thrills as well as cool relief from soaring temperatures.
 The thrills may not be as intense as crazy coasters such as Kingda Ka and El Toro at the neighboring amusement park, but they will get your pulse racing.
 Let's run down the water park's best attractions.

 Note that unlike some other Six Flags locations and other amusement parks, Hurricane Harbor requires a separate ticket and is not included with admission to the theme park (although package deals are often available).
-If you are looking for parks that offer great value, check out my article, The Best Water Parks Included in Admission to Theme Parks.
+If you are looking for parks that offer great value, check out our article, The Best Water Parks Included in Admission to Theme Parks.

 Granted, this is a standard-issue funnel ride found at many water parks (a number of which are called "Tornado"), but it's quite thrilling.
 Four passengers in cloverleaf tubes plunge down a dark tube and emerge in the funnel where they soar back and forth along its sides.
-To learn more about funnel rides, read my review of High Anxiety.
+To learn more about funnel rides, read our review of High Anxiety.

 Cannonball, Wahini and Jurahnimo Falls